CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/input-data-install_pcluster.md

 `cd /shared`

-`curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+`curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"`

-unzip awscliv2.zip
+`unzip awscliv2.zip`

+Check to see if the aws command line interface (CLI) is installed

+`which aws`

+If not, install the aws command line using:

-sudo ./aws/install`
+`sudo ./aws/install`

 ### Verify you can run the aws command